sjsu-library/unionist/_items/unionist--image-0275.md

 relatedTextIssue: 1834-04-10 p.02.07
 filename:
-caption: Note in this April 1834 <em>Unionist</em> title page, the mistaken notification to place this paper in the New York file.
+caption: Note in this April 1834 <em>Unionist</em> title page, the mistaken notification by the Library of Congress, that meant this paper was misfiled with New York State periodicals.
 order: '686'
 layout: items_item
 collection: items